m0ru/bak/02a_state_of_the_art.md

 below). <!-- TODO see $x / at the bottom of this section for an example of $y, were it written as React-component. // TODO take short directive from won-codebase and translate it to React -->
 For all but the smallest applications -- where the state can be fully contained in the components -- you'll need some extra architecture in addition to React, e.g. to handle the application-state or manage HTTP-requests and websockets.
 Usually the code to do these things is structured using the Flux (see [section @sec:flux]) or, more recently, the Redux-architectures (see [section @sec:redux]).

-To get to the bottom of what distinguishes React from the JS-frameworks preceding it, one should start by talking about the big problem of the Document Object Model: Every frame that sees a change to the DOM requires a reflow, that can be very computationally intensive if there's a lot of elements on the screen.
+To get to the bottom of what distinguishes React from the JS-frameworks preceding it, one should start by talking about the big problem of the Document Object Model: Every frame that sees a change to the DOM requires a reflow, that can be very computationally intensive if there are a lot of elements on the screen.
 Thus doing many small changes can lead to noticeable lag.
 To avoid these small updates, React , as the first of a row of libraries, uses a light-weight copy of the DOM (called "Virtual DOM").
 The idea is to only directly manipulate the VDOM and then apply the differential / cumulative change-set to the actual DOM in one update.
-This means a performance gain where multiple operations are applied to the same node or multiple nodes at the same time as React makes sure that the slow reflow and rerendering only happens once.
+This means a performance gain where multiple operations are applied to the same node or multiple nodes at the same time as React ensure that the slow reflow and rerendering only happens once.
 From a development perspective, this process means, that there is no need to manage DOM state changes and intermediate states; the template code in the components can be written as if they were rendered completely new every cycle, i.e. only a direct mapping from data to desired HTML needs to be provided and React handles the changes to get there.

 As a notable difference to Angular, React's data-flow is unidirectional, meaning a component can read the data it gets via its HTML-tag-properties, but it can't modify them.
 This is a useful guarantee, to avoid bugs like when you use a component, don't know it modifies its parameter variables (intentionally or as a bug) and thus influences your unsuspecting parent component as a side-effect.
 Intended child-to-parent communication can be done explicitly via events published by the child (or via callback functions).